 A notification message with a notification type NEWM is always used as the first notification for a given event.

-After a NEWM is sent, any subsequent notification will be a REPL (Replacement) or Eligible Balance Notification [:23G:REPE <> seev.031 – A0 / NotificationType / REPL + A0 / EligibleBalanceIndicator].
+After a NEWM is sent, any subsequent notification will be a REPL (Replacement) [:23G:REPL <> seev.031 – A0 / NotificationType/REPL] or an Entitlement [:23G:REPE <> seev.035 – A0 / Function/ENTL].

-If a notification is sent when a new recipient/account buys the underlying security in an ongoing event, this is a NEWM message even if other recipients/accounts receive the same notification as a replacement or an eligible balance notification.
+If a notification is sent when a new recipient/account is credited/due to be credited the underlying security in an active event, this is a NEWM message even if other recipients/accounts receive the same notification as a replacement or an entitlement.

-For late announcement and well known events recommendations, refer to 3.2.6.
+For late announcement and well-known events recommendations, refer to 3.2.6.

-Eligible Balance Notification

-An Eligible Balance Notification messages can be used in the Eligibility stage or in the Pre-Advice / final entitlement stage.
+Entitlement

-In ISO 15022, an Eligible Balance Notification is indicated with a Function of the Message with code REPE.
+In ISO 15022, an Entitlement Message is an MT564 with a Function of the Message with code REPE.

-In ISO 20022, an Eligible Balance Notification is indicated with a Notification Type with code REPL and the “EligibleBalanceIndicator” element set to value “true”.
+In ISO 20022, an Entitlement is a seev.035 message (CAFE) with Function=ENTL.

-If a final entitlement message is sent (i.e. after the response deadline of elections) then it should include details of the actual stock and cash benefits.
-Final entitlement message market practices are provided in chapter 4 (Movement Preliminary Advice message).
+The main function of the Entitlement message is to report the eligible quantity (Total Eligible Balance / [:93a::ELIG]).
+Therefore the cash and securities movements are not mandatory and it is the account servicer’s decision to include them.

-Additional Business Process
+Additional Business Process Function

-The Additional Business Process (:23G:ADDB) function in the MT 564 can be used to notify an additional business process to a corporate action event like the pre-advice of a claim or compensation, or a tax refund.
+The Additional Business Process (:23G:ADDB) function in the MT 564 can be used to notify an additional business process to a corporate action event although its usage is not recommended.

-The additional business process which applies in those cases is indicated in the Additional Business Process Indicator element in the Corporate Action Details sequence of the MT 564, [i.e. respectively as :22F::ADDB//CLAI or :22F::ADDB//TAXR